erickhouse/deprecated-blog/README.md

 I learned an immense number of different things about all sorts of different topics.
 There is a big difference between working on an existing web app and setting up the web app from the beginning to end.

-What I learned about:

-- Build tools and compliers / transpilers (server and client)
-- Library dependency management
-- A plethora of different library API's (Bootstrap, React, Play, Node.js, JSP, and many more)
-- Design patterns in the UI, Client, and Server
-- Database management and configuration
-- Database schema creation
-- ORM's and database drivers
-- The nightmare that is CSS